mailcow/mailcow-dockerized-docs/docs/prerequisite-system.md

 As of today (29th Dec 2019), we recommend using any distribution listed as supported by Docker CE (check https://docs.docker.com/install/).
 We test on CentOS 7, Debian 9/10 and Ubuntu 18.04.

+**NOTE:** It is technically possible to host Mailcow on a system with only 2 GiB RAM + Swap, however this is not ideal and may cause a variety of issues.
+Despite this, there are many Mailcow users whom have achieved hosting Mailcow without issue, and is generally done by users who are only hosting for themselves and not multiple users.
+It is also unlikely to be able to properly utilize ClamAV and Solr as they rely on large amounts of RAM.
+Despite being possible to host on such small resources, it is still highly recommended to have the minimum resources detailed in the table above, or more to avoid any complications.

-ClamAV and Solr are greedy RAM munchers.
+**NOTE:** ClamAV and Solr are greedy RAM munchers.
+If working with minimal resources, it may be desired to disable either of these services.
 You can disable them in `mailcow.conf` by settings SKIP_CLAMD=y and SKIP_SOLR=y.

 ## Firewall & Ports

+**Important:** Some hosts and internet service providers may block ports such as 25 (SMTP) from being used, this can cause many issues, and can cause Mailcow to simply not function altogether.
+Please keep this in mind when choosing a provider or internet service provider to host Mailcow behind, and read thoroughly what they allow.

 Please check if any of mailcow's standard ports are open and not in use by other applications: